Things to Do in Boston with Kids: A 2026 Family Guide

 Best for ages 4-6Best for ages 6-8Lightning show, planetarium, and IMAX.
 Older kids could spend most of a day.

 Central spiral tank with sea turtles and rays.
-Touch tank in the kids' area.
+Touch tank in the area for kids.

 Fenway Park tour (or game)